Guthrie Govan: Equipment

 In the past, Govan also has used Cornford amps.
 The sleeve notes of Erotic Cakes state he has used an RK100, MK50 and Hellcat.
 On the European tour of 2010 and 2011 he played Brunetti amplifiers (CustomWork Mercury 50) like his friend Dave Kilminster.

 With "The Aristocrats" he was using Suhr Badger 30 amps live, as well as a CAA PT-100 and the Badger 30 on the debut album.

 Guthrie Govan, as stated before, uses his beloved Victory V30 MkII amplifier but to get the desired tone he prefers to use 4 x 12 cabinets with Celestion V30 Vintage speakers inside, slightly having a preference for cabinets made by Mesa (for the thick wood), Orange, Bogner.
 Mid 2022 Guthrie stopped using real amps for live shows.

 Govan has been an analog fan concerning pedals, but for a few years (since 2016) he has been moving towards using a Fractal FX-8 live on tours.
 The small footprint makes it easier traveling for a musician and the current digital solution comes extremely close to the former analog experiences.
 Since mid 2022 Guthrie has changed his performance live gear to a Fractal FM9 (FX and amp simulator) and no longer uses any amplifier but only a powered monitor.
 This is an all digital switch.
 Further, in 2022, during The Aristocrats US Tour, Guthrie tested out an all-digital touring rig using the Fractal FM-9 and a few powered monitors / cabinets.
 Going fully digital gives Guthrie a chance to use multiple different modelled amplifiers across the entire set of the band and a few specific effects entirely impossible using analog equipment.
 In an interview Guthrie stated that he was quite embracing the digital world and experimenting with the possibilities that world offers.
-It will be interesting to see if Guthrie will follow this way forward in 2023.

 As of October 2018 Govan used D'Addario NYXL 10-46 guitar strings.
-Before he was a Rotosound endorsed artist.
-"NYXL's last longer, are brighter and last for four shows", Guthrie said.
+He was previously a Rotosound endorsed artist.

-Updates from Guthrie since mid July 2020.
-Guthrie switched from 10's to 11's.